ZhoujhZoe/ReasonTSC/README.md

 # ReasonTSC
 ReasonTSC is a framework designed to effectively leverage LLM reasoning for time series classification through both a multi-turn reasoning and a fused decision-making strategy tailored to TSC.

 Our work is detailed in the paper *"Enhancing LLM Reasoning for Time Series Classification by Tailored Thinking and Fused Decision"* available on [arXiv](https://arxiv.org/pdf/2506.00807).
-The complete code for ReasonTSC is currently under optimization, and we will release the updated version soon.

 To set up the environment
 ```bash